Dennis McFarland: Life

-McFarland was born in Mobile, Alabama, and grew up on a chicken farm.
+McFarland was born in Mobile, Alabama, and grew up on a farm.
 He attended Brooklyn College, where he studied music and composition, and later earned an M.F.A. in creative writing from Goddard College.
 While at Goddard, he met writer and poet Michelle Blake; the two married in 1983.
-They raised two children together and continue to live in rural Vermont.
-They also share their home with a small dog with a prominent underbite.
+They raised two children together and continue to live in rural Vermont and Alabama.

 Career

 McFarland's debut novel, The Music Room (1990), was a national bestseller, hailed by the New York Times Book Review as "a rare pleasure...A novel of almost organic integrity...Remarkable from its beginning to its surprising, satisfying end."
 The Hollywood producer Scott Rudin bought the rights, and the playwright Robbie Bates was commissioned to write the screenplay.

-Each of the McFarland's subsequent novels have also received critically acclaimed.
+Each of the McFarland's subsequent novels have also received critical acclaim.
 His most recent, Nostalgia (2013), was described in the New York Times Book Review as "searing, poetic and often masterly...a perfect Civil War novel for our time, or any time."
-It is the inspiration for a feature film currently in development by River Road.
+It won the prestigious Michael Shaara Award for Excellence in Civil War fiction and is the inspiration for a feature film optioned for development by River Road Entertainment.

 His short stories have appeared in The American Scholar, The New Yorker, Prize Stories: the O’Henry Awards, Best American Short Stories, and other publications.

-He has taught writing at Stanford University, where he was a Stegner Fellow, as well as Emerson College.
+He has taught writing at Stanford University, where he was a Stegner Fellow and a Jones Lecturer in creative writing, as well as Emerson College.
 In 1991, he received a fellowship from the National Endowment for the Arts.